 Yes, if you have forgotten it or lost it, we can let you in but we will only do this three times and then require you to obtain a new card or ensure you bring it with you.
 You do need your card for other areas of the University so its important to keep it with you.

 Current staff and students at Keele can request a book which is currently on loan to another student.
 You can request up to eight books.
 Please note that you cannot exceed your loan limit.

-How do I use click and collect?
+How do I use this service?

-You can request books currently available in the Library.
 Go to Library Search and sign in using your Keele IT details.

 More information is available at https://keele.ac.uk/library/usingthelibrary/borrowing.